KwaZulu-Natal Registrations are now open

 What we expect of the College?

-- Assist with distributing information to suitable students, currently still unemployed, to apply to participate in the programme
+- Assist with distributing information to suitable interns from their student database, currently still unemployed, to apply to participate in the programme

 - Assist with distributing information to workplaces for mentorship program opportunity and work placements

-- Provide contacts of students and workplaces to IEPA for outreach and marketing of the program
+- Provide contacts of interns and workplaces to IEPA for outreach and marketing of the program

-- Allow students, lecturers and mentors from other colleges, as well as IEPA and project staff, access to the programme should the college not be able to provide a sufficient number of suitable students
+- Allow external interns, lecturers and mentors from other colleges, as well as IEPA, EWSETA and project staff

 - Communicate and arrange the requirements for external persons to access the facilities

-- The online live training has to be attended by all students, and the College may choose to make their facilities available to students if they so wish.
-IEPA will be arranging access to such facility at the place of employment arranged for the students.
+- The online live training has to be attended by all interns, and the College may choose to make be requested to make their computer lab facilities available to interns if they require such access.

-- To make the EPC for Buildings available to the public and students to train at the College
+- To make the EPC for Buildings available to the public and interns to train at the College